psyinfra/HTCAnalyze/README.md

 HTCAnalyze has four modes of operation:

-- `default`: a terse output describing the essentials.

-- `analyze`: provides more  detailed output than `default`, including a RAM histogram, HTCondor errors, and more.
+- `analyze`: provides detailed output, including a RAM histogram, HTCondor errors, and more.

 - `summarize`: summarize a collection of log files, including average resource